kylemichaelreaves/rails-pg-app/README.md

 # README

-Frontend: React 17.0.2 and TypeScript 4.5.5;
-  React librariess:
-    react-router: 6
-    react-bootstrap...
-    react-table...
-Backend: Rails 7.0.2.2;
-Webpack: 5.69.1;
-Database: Postgres;

 This app uses data from my [landlord_project](https://github.com/kylemichaelreaves/landlord_data).

-It's essentially a Rails API with a React frontend, although I didn't build it as such at first.
-It was built as Rails v6, and therefore with webpacker.
-But I've since removed webpacker, since it's been retired, and switched to compiling with eslint and webpack.
+It's a Rails API with a React frontend.
+I've switched to compiling with `eslint` and `webpack` since `webpacker` has been retired.
+References to webacker were replaced with `yarn` and its appropriate commands.
 I followed [this](https://github.com/rails/jsbundling-rails/blob/main/docs/switch_from_webpacker.md) tutorial for making that switch.

-I looked to this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-project-with-a-react-frontend) as a guide for development.
-However, there were some necessary modifications.
+For inspiration and guidance, I looked to this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-project-with-a-react-frontend).
+However, in order to work with the latest libraries, there were some necessary modifications:

-  - Step 5: react-router uses new syntax in v6.
+- react-router uses new syntax in v6.
 Moreover, sending props in the (unamed) App to the routes/Index prevented my React components from rendering.
 I'm [following a tutorial](https://reactrouter.com/docs/en/v6/getting-started/tutorial) specifically for version 6.

 - Inside of `application.html.erb` I placed a div referencing the root on the DOM, and beneath that a javascript_include_tag pointing toward the Index.

-This is roughly the order I followed when creating the app, though I've taken out the webpacker steps and switched them with yarn commands, since I'm no longer using webpacker.
+This is roughly the order I followed when creating the app:

 0. Create a Rails with Postgres, React, and TypeScript:

 ```
 rails new [application name] -d postgresql --webpack=react
 ```

-1. cd inside the Rails app:
+1. `cd` into the Rails app

 2. Running this app locally requires some boilerplate:

 - cd into the directory.